 As an Amazon Associate, I earn from qualifying purchases.

 Now, my friends, I’ve heard you.
 Loud and clear.
 You don’t want complicated desserts from me.
 You want it sweet, quick, and easy.
-Nothing fussy.
 And if there are minimal dishes AND ingredients, you’ll love it even more.

-Peanut butter cup ice cream checks all those boxes and more.
+This peanut butter cup ice cream checks all those boxes and more.
 No cook, no churn, no ice cream maker.
 All flavor.
 No-fuss.

-- I like to chill the mixing bowl, whisk attachment, and can of sweetened condensed milk in the fridge for 30 minutes before making no-churn ice cream.
+- I like to chill the mixing bowl, whisk attachment, and the can of sweetened condensed milk in the fridge for 30 minutes before making no-churn ice cream.

-Peanut Butter Cup Ice Cream {No Churn}
+No Churn Peanut Butter Cup Ice Cream

 Ingredients